 The Commission, its agents, officers and employees shall have authority, with prior approval from the property owner or pursuant to court process, to enter upon privately owned land for the purpose of performing their duties under this by-law and may make or cause to be made such examinations, surveys or sampling as the Commission deems necessary.

 The Commission shall have authority to enforce this by-law, its regulations and permits issued thereunder by violation notices, administrative orders and civil and criminal court actions.
 Any person who violates provisions of this by-law may be ordered to restore the property to its original condition and take other action deemed necessary to remedy such violations.

-Upon request of the Commission, the Town Manager and Town Counsel, with the approval of the Board of Selectmen, may take legal action for enforcement under civil law.
+Upon request of the Commission, the Town Manager and Town Counsel, with the approval of the Select Board, may take legal action for enforcement under civil law.
 Upon request of the Commission, the Chief of Police may take legal action for enforcement under criminal law.

 Municipal boards and officers, including any police officer or other officer having police powers, shall have authority to assist the Commission in enforcement.

 As an alternative to criminal prosecution in a specific case, the Commission may issue citations under the noncriminal disposition procedures set forth in Massachusetts General Laws Chapter 40, Section 21D.
 Any person who violates any provision of this by-law or regulations issued thereunder shall be punished by a fine of $200.
 Each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the by-law, regulations, permit or administrative order violated shall constitute a separate offense.
 [Amended 4-23-2002 ATM, Art.
 29]